 Unvaccinated travelers from orange and red countries require an essential travel motive to enter France.
 Tourism is not considered an essential motive.

 *The French Government requires that visitors entering under the proof of vaccination statute have completed their course.
-It considers full vaccination is two weeks past a second Pfizer, Moderna, or AstraZeneca injection -or- four weeks past a single Johnson & Johnson injection.
+It considers full vaccination is seven days past a second Pfizer, Moderna, or AstraZeneca injection -or- four weeks past a single Johnson & Johnson injection.

 Current rules in France

-In France, a health pass is required for everyone aged 18 and over from August 9 to enter the following spaces:
+In France, a health pass is required for everyone aged 12 and over to enter the following spaces:

 Cafes, restaurants, bars – including access to terraces, and night clubs,